AakashDadhich/CPP-Coding-Challenge/README.md

 5. It can be observed that the server will receive the message, and print out the hash value.
 This same hash value can then be observed in the client's window.

-[Note: Occasionally the client's message will hang.
+[Note: On very rare occassions, the client's message will hang.
 Simply restart both the client & server and it will work as normal. ]

 # Original Briefing: